estimated reading time: 34 min

 To hit in the second intention, I need the initial movement, e.g. a false attack that provokes an opponent to act expectedly.
 Then I can apply my intended winning strategy.

 The first tactic is second intention parry-riposte (defensive counter time) or counterattack in second intention (offensive counter time).
 I have to manipulate the opponent to a counterattack by giving him a false tempo he evaluates as a safe opportunity.
-I can offer him the tempo of the foot; when I initiate my attack with a step but delayed or irresolute weapon motion, without immediate threat.
+To that, I can use the tempo of the foot; when I initiate a step without preceding threat with the weapon.
 Or I may swing back for a fake cut in the threshold distance.
-If the opponent accepts the set trap and thinks he is exploiting my mistake, he finds out soon; the error was in his judgement.
+If the opponent accepts the slow starting attack or footwork signals saying I am about to launch an attack, he makes a mistake.
 I am already waiting for his, e.g. a direct thrust to my chest.
-Unlike in actual attack, I can stop, parry opponents stop-hit and riposte with my point.
+Unlike an actual attack, I can stop, parry opponents stop-hit and riposte with my point.
 In contrast to first intention parry-riposte, I control the conditions here to a great extent.
-If I am just waiting for an attack, I can be surprised by the timing and direction.
+If I’m just waiting for an attack, I can be surprised by the timing and direction.
 I can manipulate the opponent when and where to attack with my fake attack instead 23.
 Alternatively, I can decide on a counterattack instead of the parry.
 For example, I redirect my initial attack into Krumphaw, which hits the counterattacking opponent’s hands.
 I remind you that it is critical to determine the right amount of your provocation.
-If I put into it with great energy, I might not be able to cope with a well-timed counterattack.
-On the contrary, if my false attack is only subtle, the opponent can completely ignore or overlook it.
+If I put into it with great energy, then I might not be able to cope with a well-timed counterattack.
+On the contrary, if my false attack is just subtle, the opponent can completely ignore or overlook it.

-The last remaining move on the tactics and counter-tactics chart remains an action that stops the finta in tempo.
+The last remaining move on the tactics and counter-tactics chart remains an action that beats the finta in tempo.
 What is the best against composed attacks?
-Don’t give them space and time!
+Don’t give them space and time.
 If the opponent tries to fool me with a feinted counterattack, I should finish my initial false attack.
-From the viewer’s point of view, it will appear that I am performing a simple direct attack, which may have had not the full speed from the beginning or was not resolute enough.
-By finishing it to the original target, I will steal the opponent’s time for his trick.
+From the viewer’s point of view, it will appear that I performed a simple direct attack, which may have had a slower beginning.
+And by completing it, I will steal the opponent’s time for his trick.

-The aforementioned tactical sequence is not a decision algorithm I can simply apply during bouts.
+The aforementioned tactical sequence is not a decision algorithm I can simply apply during exchanges.
 That is not possible.
 I should have my tactic ready before the very start of the exchange.
-I need to foresee or partially foresee what may happen and what type of fencer is my opponent.
+It has to based on observing the opponent’s reactions.
 Some types of opponents like to parry more, and others just counter all the time.
 If I fail my intention of a simple attack in the first attempt, it is not immediately necessary to switch to a compound attack.
 (Or generally, at any point of the tactical diagram to go one step further).
 I might have failed with ideal preparation for my strike.
-A faster, more unexpected, or more fierce attack can score and might be a better option than more complex actions.
-Complicated movements have more points of failure and are riskier than simple ones.
+A faster, more unexpected, or more fierce attack can score.

-Also, a tactical diagram can be a tool for training lessons.
-If I master a technique like a simple drill in the first intention, I might try the same piece in the second intention situation.
+In addition, a tactical diagram can also be a tool for training lessons.
+If I master a technique like a drill in the first intention, I might try the same piece in the second intention situation.
 There I can dictate better conditions when and how I perform the action.
 Therefore I will get closer to the sparring reality.

 Conclusion